awsdocs/amazon-ecs-developer-guide/doc_source/service-discovery.md

 ## Service Discovery Considerations<a name="service-discovery-considerations"></a>

 The following should be considered when using service discovery:
++ Service discovery is supported for Fargate tasks if using platform version v1\.1\.0 or later\.
+For more information, see [AWS Fargate Platform Versions](platform_versions.md)\.
 + Public namespaces are supported but you must have an existing public hosted zone registered with Route 53 before creating your service discovery service\.
++ The DNS records created for a service discovery service will always register with the private IP address for the task, rather than the public IP address, even when public namespaces are used\.
 + Service discovery requires that tasks specify either the `awsvpc`, `bridge`, or `host` network mode \(`none` is not supported\)\.
 + If the task definition your service task specifies uses the `awsvpc` network mode, you can create any combination of A or SRV records for each service task\.
 If you use SRV records, a port is required\.
 + If the task definition that your service task specifies uses the `bridge` or `host` network mode, a SRV record is the only supported DNS record type\.
 Create a SRV record for each service task\.
 The SRV record must specify a container name and container port combination from the task definition\.